-5. Enjoy the variety of food but be sensibly indulgent!
+5. Enjoy the variety of food but don’t get too carried away!

-I know America, and particularly Orlando, can get a bad rep with regards food – the huge quantity you can get and the fact it’s not particularly healthy cuisine.
+As with other parts of America, Orlando can get a bad rep with regards food, particularly in terms of the sheer volume of fast fried food on offer.
 But as with everything else, Orlando is what you make it.
 If you want to stick to a healthy diet you can.
 Almost every menu has a healthy option and lists the calories per portion.
 And it’s not just good ‘ole American food you can enjoy, there are fab Mexican restaurants, Chinese, Japanese and more.
 I admit, I love American food – from the pancakes at iHop to the burgers at Denny’s, the ice cream at Cold Stone Creamery…and let’s not forget the totally indulgent cheesecake from The Cheesecake Factory!
-Phill and I love to eat out when we’re on holiday and we’ll try a new restaurant most nights (although our favourites have to be Joe’s Crab Shack for their awesome coconut shrimp and Don Pablo’s for their delicious tortillas).
-When I hear that some people go to the same restaurant time and time again when they’re on holiday I can’t help but think what a waste!

-6. Bring comfy shoes & a backpack to enjoy the theme parks to the fullest.
+6. Bring comfy shoes and a backpack to enjoy the theme parks to the fullest.

 7. Plan out your theme park adventures.

-One thing I have learnt from Phill is that planning your route around the theme parks makes great sense (I’m more likely to plan my days at the outlet malls!).
-Unless you’ve been before you will find it hard to visualise the vastness of each park, particularly Disney (which is the size of San Francisco and has it’s own monorail system) and Universal.
-Pre-planning will be even more important for those of you travelling at peak times over July/August and those of you who are only visiting a theme park once or twice.
+Planning your day at the theme parks makes great sense and can save you a lot of time and energy in the long-run.
+Unless you’ve been before you will find it hard to visualise the vastness of each park, particularly Disney (which is the size of San Francisco and has its own monorail system) and Universal.
+It’s simply not possible to do absolutely everything in one day, nor should you try!
+Instead plan out your must-do’s each day and stick to your list as much as you can.
+Pre-planning your trip will be even more important if you are travelling with children or are only going to the parks for a day or two.

 8. Make time for relaxation!